 Invitation to Bid (ITB) - An ITB is a formal invitation to submit a bid, usually associated with requirements that are clearly and concisely defined, with an estimated procurement value of US$100,000 or more.
 Normally price is the only determining factor in making an award.
 Where all technical criteria are met, an award is made to the lowest bidder.

 Request for Proposal (RFP) - An RFP is a formal request to submit a proposal, usually associated with requirements for services, which cannot be clearly or concisely defined, with an estimated procurement value of US$100,000 or more.
 For some complicated services less than US$100,000 RFP for low-valued procurement could be used.
 Price is one of several factors comprising the evaluation criteria.
 An award is made to the qualified bidder whose bid substantially conforms to the requirements set forth on the solicitation documents and is evaluated as having the lowest cost for UNDP.

-For more details about procurement methods and specific types of procurement please refer to the Related Document section on this page.
+For more details about procurement methods and specific types of procurement please refer to the Templates on this page below.

 For tender results for over $100,000, please refer for the Relevant Document.